Brewery+: Creating a New Civic Room for the Lake District

 Brewery+: An Adaptable Rural Framework

-Set in Skelwith Bridge, Brewery+ isn’t just a microbrewery tucked into a picturesque landscape.
-Rather, Ivan’s vision positions the project as a reimagined civic platform—one that challenges the prevailing trend of generic, underutilised rural spaces.
-Instead of a rigid object, the scheme adopts an adaptable architectural toolkit, unlocking a variety of uses: bustling markets animate the space with local produce, impromptu performances and workshops foster cultural vitality, and quiet, everyday exchanges happen organically beneath timber canopies.
+Set in Skelwith Bridge in the Lake District, Brewery+ is more than a microbrewery in a picturesque landscape.
+The scheme positions itself as a civic platform that challenges the trend of generic, under-used rural spaces.
+Instead of a rigid object, it adopts an adaptable architectural toolkit that unlocks a variety of uses: markets with local produce, impromptu performances and workshops, and quiet everyday exchanges beneath timber canopies.

-At the heart of Brewery+ lies a contemplative courtyard, envisioned as a “threshold” between the public and private realms.
+At the heart of the scheme is a contemplative courtyard, conceived as a threshold between the public and private realms.
 This carefully choreographed void collects natural light and frames views of the surrounding fells, while opening the programme to the flow of air and people.
-The courtyard is more than a space; it is a ritualistic anchor, inviting ritual and serendipity in equal measure.

 Anchored in Materiality, Rooted in Place

-Key to Brewery+ is its sensitivity to the local landscape and economy—a recognition that truly meaningful architecture cannot be parachuted in but must grow from the soil of its setting.
-Ivan’s design proposes the use of indigenous stone and timber, echoing the textures and tones of the Lake District.
-The rippling roofline references both traditional agricultural buildings and the undulating topography of the fells beyond.
-The project’s visual language is one of subtlety and restraint: tactile walls, robust detailing, and honest structure ensure Brewery+ feels as if it has always belonged.
+The project is sensitive to the local landscape and economy.
+Indigenous stone and timber echo the textures and tones of the Lake District, and the rippling roofline references both traditional agricultural buildings and the undulating topography of the fells beyond.
+Tactile walls, robust detailing, and honest structure ensure Brewery+ feels as though it has always belonged.

-Within the microbrewery itself, exposed timber joinery and hand-crafted copper elements celebrate the artistry of brewing tradition, fostering both transparency and pride in local production.
-A flexible open-plan arrangement blurs the boundary between makers and visitors, reinforcing the sense of shared ownership and trust.
+Within the microbrewery itself, exposed timber joinery and hand-crafted copper elements celebrate the artistry of brewing tradition, fostering transparency and pride in local production.
+A flexible open-plan arrangement blurs the boundary between makers and visitors, reinforcing shared ownership and trust.

 A Platform for Ritual, Exchange, and Connection

-What truly distinguishes Brewery+ is its ambition to nurture social and emotional connection.
-Ivan envisions the scheme as part market hall, part gathering space, and part performance venue—a genuinely hybrid environment that adapts to the rhythms of rural life.
-Weekly markets support local producers, concerts bring neighbours together, and seasonal festivities mark the calendar in a place otherwise lacking in such communal venues.
+What distinguishes Brewery+ is its ambition to nurture social and emotional connection.
+The scheme is part market hall, part gathering space, and part performance venue — a hybrid environment that adapts to the rhythms of rural life.
+Weekly markets support local producers, concerts bring neighbours together, and seasonal festivities mark the calendar in a place otherwise lacking in communal venues.

-This is not architecture as spectacle, but architecture as choreography—an ongoing, participatory act.
-By foregrounding adaptability, Ivan’s framework enables both everyday use and extraordinary event, ensuring Brewery+ remains relevant and cherished for years to come.
+This is architecture as choreography — an ongoing, participatory act.
+By foregrounding adaptability, the framework enables both everyday use and extraordinary event.

 Connect with Ivan Tam

-As Ivan Tam advances in his professional journey, he remains eager to connect with like-minded collaborators, clients, and mentors who share his passion for architecture that is both contextual and emotionally resonant.
+Ivan remains eager to connect with collaborators, clients, and mentors who share his interest in contextual and emotionally resonant architecture.
 His full portfolio, including Brewery+ and international projects, is available on request.